 I’m formally trained through the Ethical Coaching Collective and am a certified Gene Keys Guide.
 I’m also a member of the International Association of Counselors and Therapists (IACT) and the International Certification Board of Clinical Hypnotherapy (ICBCH).

-Beyond credentials, I bring over a decade of personal practice — having lived inside my own Gene Keys experiment for more than ten years.
+Beyond credentials, I bring over a decade of personal practice, having lived inside my own Gene Keys experiment for more than eleven years.
 I don’t guide from theory alone.
 I guide from sustained embodiment and direct experience.

 These certifications aren’t boxes I’ve checked.
-They reflect my commitment to ethical, trauma-informed, and spiritually responsible work and to creating containers that are steady enough to hold depth.
+They reflect my commitment to ethical and spiritually responsible work and to creating containers that are steady enough to hold depth.

 A Few Things You Might Not Know